smartdevicelink/sdl_evolution/proposals/0235-sdl-js-library.md

 ### Project management

-The JavaScript library will be open source and stored in a new smartdevicelink repository on GitHub called sdl_javascript.
+The JavaScript library will be open source and stored in a new smartdevicelink repository on GitHub called sdl_javascript_suite.
 The project maintainers will be responsible for maintaining and reviewing the code and the project.

+The development should be done in JavaScript (not TypeScript) following ECMA-Script 2017.
+All the base source code should be developed using [JavaScript standard built-in objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects).

+The transport related source code for Node.js can use Node specific libraries needed (like socket.io).
+This code should be stored in a separate folder from the base source code in the repository.

 ## Potential downsides